What Is Executive Function?

 - Do things based on your experience

-When executive function breaks down, behavior becomes poorly controlled.
-This can affect a person's ability to:
+When executive function isn’t working as it should, your behavior is less controlled.
+This can affect your ability to:

 Types of Executive Function